inariksit/inariksit.github.io/_posts/2018-08-28-gf-gotchas.markdown

 types" is something particularly fancy.
 I heard the cool kids namedrop lambda calculus, and I asked a friend whether we were supposed to learn lambda calculus at school and I just missed all of it.
-(For anyone else who is wondering: no, we didn't.)
+(For anyone else who is wondering: no, we weren't.)
 And now I'm posing with a massive lambda in my blog which is so far exclusively about programming.